craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Local Lore/Northern Conflicts of 105AF.md

 The Arthurian Push continued westward, towards [[Kohnstamm]] and it's surrounding area.
 The Delectus Chapter Knights were reportedly joined by the '1st Revolution Infantry' of [[Wychway]].
 Upon reaching the surrounding settlements, the Arthurian Forces faced significant resistance.
 The Church's soldiers would ambush the incoming force by using the previously evacuated civilian buildings and having a portion of their own forces disguise as civilians.

-The Arthurian forces attempted to rally and centralize their force, but the Church had already done massive damage to them, and would instead flee from the battle.
+The Arthurian forces attempted to rally and centralize their force, but the Church had already done too much damage to them, and the survivors would instead flee from the battle.

 ## Battle of the Bridge, Wychway
 #### 105AF/05/18 - 05/20